 Community care worker joins an an elderly woman for a cup of tea while sitting at her kitchen table.

-It will address key causes of hospital admission for people with dementia, such as agitation and not taking medication correctly.
+RadioMe is a £2.7 million project that uses artificial intelligence to adapt and personalise live radio, with the aim of transforming the lives of people living alone with dementia.
+It addresses key causes of hospital admission for people with dementia, such as agitation and not taking medication correctly.
 As a result, it is hoped quality of life will improve and people will be able to remain living independently at home for longer.
-Funded by the Engineering and Physical Sciences Research Council (EPSRC), it will capitalise on the popularity of radio among the age group most likely to be living with dementia, developing a way to seamlessly ‘remix’ live digital broadcast so that listeners will receive personalised reminders, information and music.
+Funded by the Engineering and Physical Sciences Research Council (EPSRC), it capitalises on the popularity of radio among the age group most likely to be living with dementia, developing a way to seamlessly ‘remix’ live digital broadcast so that listeners receive personalised reminders, information and music.

-RadioMe is led by the University of Plymouth's Interdisciplinary Centre for Computer Music Research (ICCMR) and Centre for Health Technology, and works with the Centre for Dementia Studies at Brighton and Sussex Medical School, the Glasgow Interactive Systems group at the University of Glasgow, and the Cambridge Institute for Music Therapy Research at Anglia Ruskin University.
+RadioMe is led by the University of Plymouth's Interdisciplinary Centre for Computer Music Research (ICCMR) and Centre for Health Technology , and works with the Centre for Dementia Studies at Brighton and Sussex Medical School, the Glasgow Interactive Systems group at the University of Glasgow, and the Cambridge Institute for Music Therapy Research at Anglia Ruskin University.

 Non-academic partners also include Sussex Partnership NHS Trust, the Alzheimer’s Society, MHA, Bauer Media and CereProc.
 BBC Research and Development and BBC Radio Devon have also been heavily involved in the project.